Snowbaha/SystempayBundle/README.md

 # SystempayBundle

-Fork from : https://github.com/baptiste-dulac/SystempayBundle , I removed the Transaction entity to have a bundle working without update database.
+From the [FORK](https://github.com/baptiste-dulac/SystempayBundle), I removed the Transaction entity to have a bundle working without update database.

 This bundle allows to implement a Payment Solution working with [SystemPay](https://paiement.systempay.fr/html/) for your symfony projet.
 This payment solution uses Systempay.
 Systempay is a payment gateway proposed by the following bank companies :